GaetanLepage/phd-manuscript/sections/3_ssl/3_multisource.typ

 // TODO: introduce Theta being the vector of DOA angles
 // TODO: introduce o(i)

-#chris[Do you use this?
-If not, concentrate at the moment only to introduce what you have done.
-In case you have enough time you can elaborate.]

 $ Phi(Theta)_i = sum_(k=1)^n_s bb(1)_(alpha(i) = theta_k) $

 $ Phi(Theta)_i := cases(